Physics Doctor of Philosophy Degree Program

 4. Transfer or Advanced Standing Credit: Up to 30 credits of core and elective courses may be transferred from another institution as approved on an individual basis by the physics Graduate Studies Committee (GSC).
 Students with substantial transfer credit or advanced standing are encouraged to begin research in their first year.

-- An oral qualifying examination that includes a presentation on a topic approved by their research advisor, demonstrating knowledge of the literature of the field, by the end of the fifth semester.
-Extensions may be requested in writing from the physics graduate studies committee in extenuating circumstances.
+6. By the end of the fifth semester, students must pass an oral qualifying examination that includes a presentation on a topic approved by their research advisor, demonstrating knowledge of the literature of the field.
+Extensions may be requested in writing from the physics graduate studies committee.
 This exam may be completed before the comprehensive exam, as advised.

 Research Skill Requirement